acollign/netrunner-wiki/Tests.md

     * `refresh`: pass in a card, and it'll get the latest "version" of that card from the game state.
 Necessary when modifying counter values, rez status and other such stuff.
     * `prompt-choice` and `prompt-select`: These are used when the game prompts the user to make a decision: either a "Yes" or "No" to trigger an optional ability, or select a card from a zone.
-Knowing which to use requires finesse I don't have yet, so I generally have to try both, lol.
+Each takes a `side` parameter to indicate which side is interacting with the prompt, and a parameter to choose or select depending on the prompt type.
+        * `prompt-choice` is used when the prompt in question gives you a list of items to choose from, for example choosing whether to run "R&D" or "HQ" etc. In this case the second parameter will be a string matching the string found on the button on the GUI or in the `:choices` map of the prompt.
+        * `prompt-select` is used when the prompt gives you a targeting reticule to select a card.
+In this case the second parameter should be a `card` item that you can get with `find-card` or the relevant `get-program`, `get-ice` etc.
 * `new-game`: This function initializes a new game, setting up the corp and runner and allowing you to determine certain pre-game criteria such as mulligans or NEXT Design's ice placement.
 It has two necessary parameters, `corp` and `runner`, which are usually built by `default-corp` and `default-runner` but can also be built by `make-deck`.